keno213/urban-octo-telegram/README.md

-SRR was clone to this computer from Develop folder.
+SRC was clone to this computer from Develop folder.

 https://github.com/keno213/urban-octo-telegram